 If the computer is compromised, communications using SecureDrop may be compromised as well.
 The steps below outline best practices for use of SecureDrop, as well as the steps that we take to protect your privacy.

 We strongly recommend that tips be sent using a public Wi-Fi network, and that the computer you use is free of malware.
 If the computer is compromised, communications using SecureDrop may be compromised as well.
 The steps below outline best practices for use of SecureDrop, as well as the steps that we take to protect your privacy.

 - Download and install the Tor browser from https://www.torproject.org.
 The Tor browser allows access to our SecureDrop page, which operates as a Tor “hidden service.”

-- Open the Tor browser and wait for the page that says a connection has been established, then copy and paste the following into the address bar we will provide you when we officially launch Secure Drop in February 2019.
+- Open the Tor browser and wait for the page that says a connection has been established, then copy and paste the following into the address bar: http://5em4g7rpdv4antw4.onion

 - Follow the instructions to send us information.
 Users will be given a codename that can be used to log back in and check for responses from Toronto Crime Stoppers.